wp-plugins/master-slider/README.txt

 == Upgrade Notice ==

-= 2.1.0 =
+= 2.4.2 =
-- [Fix]: Address an issue with rendering 3D transitions on firefox and mouse wheel
+- [Improvement]: Some improvement for serving assets under SSL.
-- [Fix]: Addressed a Javascript error in IE9.
+- [Fix]: Default minHeight changed to 0.